MicrosoftLearning/mslearn-postgresql/Instructions/Labs/13-generate-vector-embeddings-azure-openai.md

 1. Add the embedding vector column.

-   The `text-embedding-ada-002` model is configured to return 1,536 dimensioins, so use that for the vector column size.
+   The `text-embedding-ada-002` model is configured to return 1,536 dimensions, so use that for the vector column size.

    ```sql
    ALTER TABLE listings ADD COLUMN listing_vector vector(1536);